sharkdp/bat/README.md

 brew install bat
 ```

+### From binaries

+Check out the [Release page](https://github.com/sharkdp/bat/releases) for
+prebuilt versions of `bat` for many different architectures.

 ### From source

-If you want to build to compile `bat` from source, you need Rust 1.26 or
+If you want to build `bat` from source, you need Rust 1.26 or
 higher.
 You can then use `cargo` to build everything:

 ```bash